PiotrekGa/PiotrekGa.github.io/_posts/2019-03-14-Pruned-Cross-Validation.md

 The technique allows you to verify you're model's quality of the whole dataset available and therefore present the best possible predictions of its performance in unseen data.
 Its main disadvantage is a necessity of training the same model _n_ times.
-In the hyperparameters optimization case many folds are required and therefore the computation time if high.
+In the hyperparameters optimization case many folds are required and therefore the computation time is high.

 ### Pruning idea